spacepy/spacepy/Doc/source/capabilities.rst

 with additional functionality for those with ISTP-compliant metadata.

-:mod:`~spacepy.datamodel` provides easy reading and writing of HDF5 files.
+:mod:`~spacepy.datamodel` provides easy reading and writing of HDF5 and most netCDF files.
 It also supports reading and writing ASCII-based data files with rich JSON metadata, supported by tools such as `Autoplot <http://autoplot.org>`_.

 :func:`numpy.loadtxt` and related functions are helpful for reading